-character shapes as a memetic process: the fitness function of a character shape depends on the conflicting influences of (a) legibility and (b) ease of production with the writing tools [17] which are available within a culture and society.
-The distribution of allographs over a writer population is heavily influenced by writing methods taught at school, which in turn depend on factors such as geographic distribution, religion and school types.
-For example, in the Netherlands, allographic differences may be expected between protestant and catholic writers, writers of different generations, and immigrant writers.
+The second factor consists of memetic or culturally transferred influences [16] on pen-grip style and the character shapes (allographs) which are trained during education or are learned from observation of the writings of other persons.
+Although the term memetic is often used to describe the evolution of ideas and knowledge, there does not seem to be a fundamental objection to view the evolution and spreading of character shapes as a memetic process: the fitness function of a character shape depends on the conflicting influences of 1) legibility and 2) ease of production with the writing tools [17], which are available within a culture and society.
+The distribution of allographs over a writer population is heavily influenced by writing methods taught at school, which in turn depend on factors such as geographic distribution, religion, and school types.
+For example, in The Netherlands, allographic differences may be expected between Protestant and Catholic writers, writers of different generations, and immigrant writers.

-Together, the genetic and memetic factors determine a habitual writing process, with recognizable shape elements at the local level in the writing trace, at the level of the character shape as a whole and at the level of character placement and page layout.
+Together, the genetic and memetic factors determine a habitual writing process, with recognizable shape elements at the local level in the writing trace, at the level of the character shape as a whole, and at the level of character placement and page layout.
 In this paper, we will focus on the local level in the handwritten trace and on the character level.

-The writer produces a pen-tip trajectory on the writing surface in two dimensions (x,y), modulating the height of the pen tip above the surface by vertical movement (z).
+The writer produces a pen-tip trajectory on the writing surface in two dimensions (x, y), modulating the height of the pen tip above the surface by vertical movement (z).
 Displacement control is replaced by force control (F) at the moment of landing.
-The pen-tip trajectory in the air between two pen-down components contains valuable writer-specific information, but its shape is not known in the case of off-line scanned handwritten samples.
-Similarly, pen-force information is highly informative of a writer's identity, but is not directly known from off-line scans [18].
+The pen-tip trajectory in the air between two pen-down components contains valuable writer-specific information, but its shape is not known in the case of offline scanned handwritten samples.
+Similarly, pen-force information is highly informative of a writer's identity, but is not directly known from offline scans [18].
 Finally, an important theoretical basis for the usage of handwritten shapes for writer identification is the fact that handwriting is not a feed-back process which is largely governed by peripheral factors in the environment.
 Due to neural and neuromechanical propagation delays, a handwriting process based upon a continuous feed-back mechanism alone would evolve too slowly [19].
-Hence, the brain is continuously planning series of ballistic movements ahead in time, i.e., in a feedforward manner.
-A character is assumed to be produced by a "motor program" [20], i.e., a configurable movement-pattern generator which requires a number of parameter values to be specified before being triggered to produce a pen-tip movement yielding the character shape [21]-[23] by means of the ink deposits [24], [25].
-Although the process described thus far is concerned with continuous variables such as displacement, velocity and force control, the linguistic basis of handwriting allows for postulating a discrete symbol from an alphabet to which a given character shape refers.
+Hence, the brain is continuously planning series of ballistic movements ahead in time, i.e., in a feed-forward manner.
+A character is assumed to be produced by a "motor program" [20], i.e., a configurable movement-pattern generator which requires a number of parameter values to be specified before being triggered to produce a pen-tip movement yielding the character shape [21], [22], [23] by means of the ink deposits [24], [25].
+Although the process described thus far is concerned with continuous variables such as displacement, velocity, and force control, the linguistic basis of handwriting allows for postulating a discrete symbol from an alphabet to which a given character shape refers.